StarRocks/starrocks/docs/en/administration/Query_planning.md

 You can set one or more [user-defined variables](../reference/user_defined_variables.md) by using the `SET_USER_VARIABLE` hint in the form of the syntax `/*+ SET_USER_VARIABLE(...) */` in SELECT statements, or in the SELECT clause.

-If a query references the result of a scalar subquery or scalar expression, you can use a user-defined variable hint to set that subquery or expression as a user-defined variable.
+If a query references the result of a scalar subquery or scalar expression, you can use a user-defined variable hint to set that subquery or expression as a user-defined variable and then run the query.
 This not only can help avoid duplicate computation, but also does not influence the entire session because user-defined variable hints take effect at the statement level, unlike the [general usage of user-defined variables](../reference/user_defined_variables.md) that take effect at the session level.

 #### Syntax